• Skip to primary navigation

 I like to serve this salmon with a green veggie plus a carb.
 It is better to choose sides that don’t require the oven (unless you have double ovens!).

 Don’t forget the toppings!
 This salmon was made to serve with Persillade Sauce.
-It is also delicious with Cajun Tartar Sauce.
+It is also delicious with Cajun Tartar Sauce

 I also have a whole round up of Healthy Side Dishes for Salmon so you can keep it on the lighter side!

 Here are some more ideas for salmon side dishes.
+There’s also a whole post on What to Serve with Blackened Fish: 43+ Best Side Dishes.

 What to do with leftover salmon?